huaweicloud/terraform-provider-hcs/docs/beta/roma_connect_instance.md

 * `name` - (Required, String, ForceNew) Specifies the name of instance.
   Changing this will create a new instance.

-* `description` - (Required, String, ForceNew) Specifies the description of instance.
+* `description` - (Optional, String, ForceNew) Specifies the description of instance.
   Changing this will create a new instance.

 * `product_id` - (Required, String, ForceNew) Specifies the product id of instance.